javascript-studio/studio-cli/README.md

 - `STUDIO_TOKEN`: Your access token.
 - `STUDIO_SECRET`: Your encryption secret.

 Environment variables take precedence over configured values.
+If `STUDIO_TOKEN` is defined, the `.studio` file is optional.

 ## Usage